kkartik07/TechTonic/README.md

-# Tech Blog App - TechTOnic
+# Tech Blog App - TechTonic

 This is a MERN (MongoDB, Express.js, React.js, Node.js) application where users can post tech blogs.
 It provides a platform for users to share their knowledge and experiences in the tech field.